ADVISORI Logo

 • Technical Review Board for quality assurance and standards

-• Community of Practice for knowledge exchange and innovation
+• Community of Practice for knowledge sharing and innovation

-• Clear escalation paths for problems and conflicts
+• Clear escalation paths for issues and conflicts

-How do you integrate RPA with Process Mining for better results?
+How can RPA be integrated with Process Mining for better results?

-The combination of Process Mining and RPA creates significant synergies in automation initiatives.
-Process Mining provides data-based insights into actual process flows, identifies automation potentials, and supports continuous optimization of RPA solutions – leading to higher success rates and better results.
+Combining Process Mining and RPA creates significant synergies within automation initiatives.
+Process Mining delivers data-driven insights into actual process flows, identifies automation potential, and supports the continuous optimization of RPA solutions — leading to higher success rates and better outcomes.

-• Process Mining: Creates transparency about actual process flows based on event data
+• Process Mining: Creates transparency on actual process flows based on event data

 • RPA: Automates rule-based, repetitive processes via user interfaces

-• Together: End-to-end optimization from process analysis to automation
+• Together: End-to-end optimization from process analysis through to automation

 • Identification of ideal automation candidates based on process data

-• Data-based prioritization of automation potentials by ROI
+• Data-driven prioritization of automation potential by ROI

-• Detailed analysis of process variants for robust bot development
+• Detailed analysis of process variants for solid bot development

-• Recognition of process steps that should be standardized before automation
+• Detection of process steps that should be standardized prior to automation

 • Benchmark analyses to quantify improvement potential